Rodger McFarlane: Personal

-McFarlane lived in Manhattan for many years with his brother David, helping take care of him before his death due to AIDS in 2002.
+McFarlane lived in Manhattan for many years with his brother David, helping take care of him before David's death due to AIDS in 2002.
 Together with Philip Bashe, he wrote the 1998 book The Complete Bedside Companion: No-Nonsense Advice on Caring for the Seriously Ill, which was based on his personal experiences over more than two decades caring for his brother and other seriously ill friends and family members.

 According to the dramaturgical information that Kramer passed out after performances of the 2011 revival of his 1985 work The Normal Heart (which was one of the first plays to address the HIV/AIDS crisis), that play's character named "Tommy" was based on McFarlane.
 Tommy was played by William DeAcutis in the 1985 original production and by Jim Parsons in the 2011 revival and in the 2014 film.
 Working together with Kramer, McFarlane was the co-producer of the 1993 production of The Destiny of Me, the Pulitzer Prize-nominated play that was the sequel to The Normal Heart.
 Shortly before his death, McFarlane wrote the afterword for Kramer's book The Tragedy of Today's Gays.

 A resident of Denver, Colorado, McFarlane died by suicide at age 54 on May 15, 2009, in Truth or Consequences, New Mexico.
 McFarlane left a letter in which he indicated that he could no longer continue dealing with heart and back problems, which followed a broken back in 2002.
 He is survived by two brothers.

 In an interview with The New York Times after McFarlane's death, Kramer spoke about his role at GMHC and described how "single-handedly Rodger took this struggling ragtag group of really frightened and mostly young men, found us an office and set up all the programs."
 Kramer told The Advocate that McFarlane "did more for the gay world than any person has ever done" and stated that "I don't think the gay world knew or knows how great he was and how much he did for us and how much we need him still and how much we will miss him."